Nitrokey/nitrokey-documentation/start/setting-kdf-do.rst

 At the moment it is only possible to set the KDF-DO, when the Nitrokey Start is empty (just after a factory reset).

+Overview:

 1. Run factory reset
-2. Set up KDF
+2. Set up KDF-DO using GnuPG
 3. Change Admin PIN (optional; without keys only Admin PIN change is possible)
 4. Import / generate keys
 5. Change User and Admin PIN

-Setting KDF:
+Setting KDF-DO using GnuPG:

 1. Run `gpg2 --card-edit`
 2.      `$ admin`